joerischasfoort/money-macro/_posts/the monetary financial system/2021-7-2-dutch-vs-america-middle-class.md

 On the other hand, in the Netherlands….. there is only private healthcare insurance… Yes, you heard that right, only private healthcare insurance in the Netherlands.

 And for her private healthcare insurance plan….
-Jolien pays roughly 1.8k USD per year (source).
+Jolien pays roughly [1.8k USD](https://www.consumentenbond.nl/zorgverzekering/zorgverzekering-2021#:~:text=Zorgpremie%20basisverzekering,-De%20zorgpremie%20is&text=Maar%20de%20hoogte%20van%20de,12%20november%20de%20uiteindelijke%20premies.) per year.

 So, why is private healthcare insurance so much cheaper in the Netherlands?